googlemaps/android-maps-utils/README.md

 ## Documentation

-See the generated javadoc [reference documentation][javadoc] for a full list of classes and their methods.
+See the [reference documentation][dokka] for a full list of classes and their methods.

 ## Usage